History of the Atlanta Braves: 1987–present

 The Braves have worn three versions of their alternate navy blue road jerseys.
 The first iteration was introduced on opening night of the 2008 season against the Washington Nationals, and featured navy lettering.
 The only red elements on the uniform can be seen on the tomahawk.
 For 2019, the Braves drastically changed the uniform to feature red lettering, a red tomahawk and silver piping.
 For 2024, the Braves have slightly changed the uniform again by adding a red piping, replacing the silver piping.

 In 2023, the Braves unveiled their City Connect uniform, with a design inspired by their early 1970s home uniform, including blue sleeves and a red, white and blue triangle as a nod to the "feather" decal on each sleeve.
 "The A" was emblazoned on the left chest as a nod to Atlanta, and tributes to Hank Aaron's 715th home run in 1974 were placed on the collar and underbrim of the team cap.
 The cap itself has a white panel with the blue "A" trimmed in white and red.

+In 2026, their second City Connect uniform was heavily based on their road powder blue uniforms from 1980, featuring the lowercase "a" on the script "Atlanta" wordmark on the chest in white trimmed with red, along with royal blue numbers.
+The sleeve patch featured "ATL" in a shape resembling the 1990s TBS logo, in a nod to the team's national superstation coverage.
+The cap features a powder blue crown with royal blue base emblazoned by a lowercase "a" in white with red drop shadows and royal blue trim.

 Unlike the home uniforms, which are worn based on a schedule, the road uniforms are chosen on game day by the starting pitcher.
 However, they are also subject to Major League Baseball rules requiring the road team to wear uniforms that contrast with the uniforms worn by the home team.
 Due to this rule, the gray uniforms are worn when the home team chooses to wear navy blue, and sometimes when the home team chooses to wear black.